 Step 3: AMF obtains the subscription information of the user from UDM, which provides necessary information to AMF in case slice authentication is required.

-Step 4: Slice authentication is performed and AMF should make sure the link between AMF and AAA server is established.
+Step 4: Slice authentication is performed, and AMF should make sure the link between AMF and AAA server is established.
 The link can be routed through a Slice Authentication Assistance Function (SAAF), as illustrated in the figure.

 The slice authentication is based on the EAP framework, where AMF/SEAF takes the role of Authenticator.
 Various EAP methods can be supported and UE can negotiate with AAA server on the EAP method based on RFC 3748 [6].
 The number of messages exchanged is dependent on the EAP method used.